 On the Blue Trail

 The second day on the Via Dinarica Blue Trail there were two “onces” in a very short while.
-It happens often that men who drive by stop to offer me a ride.
-It also happens often that men tell me I’m beautiful and it even happens that men ask me to come to their house to have sex.
+It often happens that men who drive by stop to offer me a ride.
+It also often happens that men tell me I’m beautiful, and it even happens that men ask me to come to their house to have sex.
 It didn’t happen before that men show me their penis.
 I was in shock, is this really happening?!
 Yes, a man who drove by several times before and already asked me if I wanted sex, now stood next to his car with his pants on his knees.
 Not to take a piss.
 His hand was going up and down while he was looking at me.
 Luckily another car drove by and stopped when I raised my hand.
 It was a woman with her daughter.
-She saw something was wrong and gave me ride to Cavtat.
+She saw something was wrong and gave me a ride to Cavtat.

 From Cavtat I continued my way on foot.
 Little bit of road hiking, then something that was supposed to be a hiking trail but totally overgrown and then again a road hike.
 It was on this road another man got the idea to follow me.
 It was a very persistent old man.
 He got angry when I refused the ride and kept on driving next to me asking annoying questions.
 Then he opened his pants.
 Are you kidding me?!
 I stopped, he stopped.
 If he gets out of his car I can outrun him, I thought.
-I he didn’t get out, but drove a little bit further and stopped.
+He didn’t get out, but drove a bit further and stopped.
 There he got out, stood next to his car and waited.
 I waited too.
 There was nowhere else to go than his direction.
 I waited and waited.
 Then the old man gave up, got back into his car and drove away.

-Of course I was scared, but anger won.
+Of course, I was scared, but anger won.
 How dare they?
 Those men.
 I don’t get it.
 It makes me angry that men can make me feel so vulnerable.
 That it’s so easy to mess with my safety and therefore with my freedom.
-It effects me and my journey, because I have to gain confidence to keep on going.
-Those two stupid men make it damn hard to trust other men, but I don’t want to let one or two the negative experiences win.
+It affects me and my journey, because I have to gain confidence to keep on going.
+Those two stupid men make it damn hard to trust other men, but I don’t want to let one or two of the negative experiences win.
 They are still outnumbered by the good ones.
 Those two stupid men simply don’t deserve to the reason to stop hiking.
 Ohh, it makes me so angry.

 How to end this with a positive note?